 Post updated on September 4, 2019

-Choosing to Stay at Glorietta Bay Inn in Coronado (San Diego), California
+How I Found Glorietta Bay Inn in Coronado (San Diego), California

 Who is John Spreckles and Why is Glorietta Bay Inn Historic

-We chose a two-bed room and honestly, I expected it to be on the smaller size since this is a boutique hotel.
+Opting for a room with two beds, my expectations were cautiously moderate, given that Glorietta Bay Inn is a boutique hotel.
 I was pleasantly surprised!
 The room is set up with a sleeping area, a study, a sitting area, a full kitchenette, a dual vanity area and the bathroom with shower.
 There were also your typical things like a dresser, closet area and safe.